On the relationship between the theory of cointegration and the theory of phase synchronization: The concept of cointegration

 where we have assumed for the cointegrating vector $\beta = (1, -\beta_2)'$ for identifiability.
 In that case also $\alpha_1$ and $\alpha_2$ are identifiable.

 If the model is used for phase synchronization $\beta_2$ usually is known (in the $1\!:\!1$ synchronization case we have $\beta_2\!=\!1$; $\;\,\beta_0$ then is the mean phase difference in the equilibrium).
-We expect that in many cases the reduced system with $\delta_1=\delta_2=0$ will suffice to describe the joint phase dynamics (this is for example confirmed by parameter testing in the example of Section 5 below).
-However, the autoregressive part is needed since successive increments usually are correlated.
+We expect that in many cases the reduced system with $\delta_1=\delta_2=0$ will suffice to describe the joint phase dynamics.
+However, the parameters $\gamma_1, \gamma_2$ are needed since successive increments usually are correlated.

-It can be seen that the error correction coefficients $\alpha = (\alpha_1, \alpha_2)'$ influence the speed of correction.
-The Johansen-Granger representation theorem implies $\alpha_1 \!<\!
-0$, $\alpha_2 \!>\!
-0$ or both if $\phi_t^{(1)}$ and $\phi_t^{(2)}$ are cointegrated.
-Note that this allows one to determine whether there is an unidirectional driver-response relationship between the processes by testing if one of the error correction coefficients is zero.
+In the reduced system where $\delta_1=\delta_2=0$ error correction towards the equilibrium is done solely by the terms with coefficients $\alpha_1$ and $\alpha_2$.
+Of special importance are the cases $\alpha_1 < 0, \alpha_2 = 0$ and $\alpha_1 = 0, \alpha_2 > 0$ meaning that there is unidirectional coupling - see Section~\ref{sec:application} for an illustrative example (in the non-reduced system also the higher order terms contribute to error correction - cf. \cite{Joh-1995}, Exercise 4.3).
+This allows for testing whether there is an unidirectional driver-response relationship between the phases.

+A general state space model is discussed in Appendix~\ref{sec:Appendix1}.
+There also the positivity of the phase increments is discussed.